Klortho/identifiers/README.md

 ```

 To run a test without compiling all of the other, unaffected classes and members
-of the repository, specify the lifecycle phase explicitely as `surefire:test`.
+of the repository, specify the lifecycle phase explicitly as `surefire:test`.
 (This is useful if you want to run a unit test on a class you're working on,
-but there are other compile-time errors in other files.)
+but there are compile-time errors in other files.)

 ```
 mvn -Dtest=TestIdSet surefire:test